Patstrom/pascal_interpreter/README.md

 # TODO
 * For some reason a semicolon gets added as a symbol.
 Fix that.
 * Continue to part 12 of the blog

+# What I would have done differently
+* `Node` shouldn't have an enum to determine what type of node it is.
+Instead it should have different derived classes.
+This would also simplify the node visitor.